olhanotolga/molodist-subtitlers/README.md

 - It also has an Error page

-The sections correspond to a respective endpoint (e.g. the About page is available at /about or the FAQ page is available at /faq etc.).
+Each section corresponds to an endpoint (e.g. the About page is available at /about or the FAQ page is available at /faq etc.).
 Any other endpoint which is not associated with its own template returns the Error page.

 #### Language